the-fool/unicorn/content/courses/intro.md

 tuition= "280"

-courseSchedule= "Saturdays from 9:30am to 12pm, Tuesdays from 5:30 to 8pm"
+courseSchedule= "Saturdays from 9:30am to 12pm, Mondays from 5:30 to 8pm"

 courseLength= "4 weeks total"